What is the Global Forum on Nicotine?

 Smoking tobacco is the most harmful way of using nicotine.
 It is the tars and gases in cigarette smoke that are harmful to health.
 Many people find it hard to stop smoking because they find it hard to go without nicotine.
-Making available lower risk products helps people to switch from smoking and avoid the associated risks.
+Ensuring that lower risk products are accessible helps people to switch from smoking and avoid the associated health risks.
 This is known as tobacco harm reduction.

-If you are a media representative and you would like to attend #GFN22 in Warsaw, please fill in this form.
+If you are a media representative and you would like to attend #GFN23 in Warsaw, please fill in this form.
 You will be asked to supply details of the organisation or outlet you work for or, if freelance, which organisation or outlet has commissioned you.
-The deadline to apply for media accreditation is Wednesday 18 May 2022.
+The deadline to apply for media accreditation is Wednesday 18 May 2023.

 Please note, the organisers may request evidence of media credentials.
 Any questions about attendance for media representatives should be directed to firstname.lastname@example.org